Dinstaar/eleventy-base-blog/posts/WhatChurchesSay.md

 ---
 Believers are the living temple, holy ground where the Spirit dwells among us.
 YET

-  Some little churches mock the mega churches for their money, their barista, their lack of family togetherness, and how easy one can be invisible in a crowd.
+  Some of us in little churches mock the mega churches for their money, their barista, their lack of family togetherness, and how easy one can be invisible in a crowd.

-  Some big churches mock the little church for it’s cultishness, its lack of growth, and isolation from the world.
+  Some of us at big churches mock the little church for it’s cultishness, its lack of growth, and isolation from the world.

-  Some established churches mock the others for their worldliness, loss of tradition and even how they dress and stype of worship music.
+  Some in the established churches mock the others for their worldliness, loss of tradition and even how they dress and style of worship music.

-  An outreach church mocks might have disdain and mock other assemblies as dying, for they don’t evangelize with zeal.
+  Some at the outreach church mocks other assemblies saying they are dying, for they don’t evangelize with zeal.

   and I, I mocked the young man at Kroger who dressed so oddly.

-The Spirit must grieve at our thoughts.
+The Spirit must grieve at the words and thoughts from His temples.